redox-os/book/src/porting-applications.md

 ## Cookbook - Custom Template

 The `custom` template enable the `build.script =` data type to be used, this data type will run any command supported by the [GNU Bash](https://www.gnu.org/software/bash/) shell.
 The shell script will be wrapped with Bash functions and variables to aid build script.
-The wrapper can be found in [the cookbook script](https://gitlab.redox-os.org/redox-os/cookbook/-/blob/master/src/bin/cook.rs).
+The wrapper can be found in [this Cookbook source file](https://gitlab.redox-os.org/redox-os/cookbook/-/blob/master/src/bin/cook.rs).

 - Script example